 At the opposite end of the air compressor intake, there’s a hole that your spark plug will go in.
 Before that, place the cleaner so that the cloth pouch is at the top.
 This way, all the grit will fall.

 Now press the button next to the air intake, insert the plug, and slowly move it in a circular pattern so that the grit hits every corner of the plug.
 You can even rotate the plug sometimes.
 Do this for a minute or two and pull out the plug afterward.

 After the gritting process, you MUST clean off all the remaining grit before using the spark plug.
 Anything that remains in the plug will enter your cylinders, so clean it thoroughly.
-Use a wire brush to scrape and an air blower to blow away the grits.
+Use a wire brush to scrape and an air blower to blow away the grit.
 You can even use a cleaning solvent.
 We use brake cleaner.

 This process sometimes requires heating up with a torch anyways, so we prefer not to use the cleaner.
 It costs less, yes, but it’s also less efficient.

 Repairing/cleaning/un-fouling is fascinating, but what’s even more fascinating is getting to know why your spark plug gets fouled in the first place.
 Here’s why the spark plug gets fouled.

 The most common cause for spark plugs to go bad is combustion build-up.
 Yes, these plugs are coated with protective coatings, but no one said they’ll last forever.

 Due to different gasses and oil build-up, the spark plug may foul.
 This oil and gas build-up will contaminate the plug and prevent it from functioning the way it should.